 Window Rock - St. Michaels is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Window Rock - St. Michaels is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Window Rock - St. Michaels who work in office and administrative support (25.02%), management occupations (9.27%), and healthcare suport services (8.99%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.45% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.45% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Window Rock - St. Michaels overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Window Rock - St. Michaels, 24.89% have at least a bachelor's degree.
+The citizens of Window Rock - St. Michaels are slightly better educated than the national average of 21.84% for all cities and towns, with 24.89% of adults in Window Rock - St. Michaels having a bachelor's degree or advanced degree.

 The per capita income in Window Rock - St. Michaels in 2022 was $25,554, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $102,216 for a family of four.
 However, Window Rock - St. Michaels contains both very wealthy and poor people as well.